averycrespi/yovec/docs/spec.md

 map 1+ V
 ```

-The `apply` function applies a binary operation element-wise to two vectors.
+The `apply` function applies a binary operation element-wise to two or more vectors.

 ```
-apply + V W
+apply + V W X
 ```

 The `concat` function concatenates vectors.